-It’s April 1st, and I made you ice cream… APRIL FOOLS!!!
-While this may remind you of sunny day ice cream treats and is super fun to make and eat with your kids (or for yourself), it’s actually a healthy snack.
+Mint chocolate chip glazed popcorn will remind you of sunny day ice cream treats.
+It’s super fun to make and eat with your kids (or for yourself), and it’s actually a healthy snack.
 Popcorn is a whole grain and naturally gluten free, and the glaze is easily made vegan isn’t loaded with sugar.
 So get ready to “churn” out some Mint Chocolate Chip Glazed Popcorn.

 Actually, I’m trying to fool myself.
 You see, I have a serious ice cream addiction.
 Physical, psychological – I NEED the stuff!
 Summer, winter, hot and steamy, cold and snowy – it doesn’t matter.
 How many servings does it say you should get out of a carton?
 Eight or ten or twelve or something – not even close.
 I try to get through most of the week with smoothies or yogurt, but by Friday or Saturday (or both), I’m either making a late night run to the grocery store or Carvel.
 Or sending The Hubby.
 And I’m not talking about a small dish of vanilla.
 Bring on the Sundae Dasher!!
 If I get a little cup, I’m looking for more.